 Any MMDSON student may be placed on probation, or may be dismissed, for reasons other than cumulative GPA.
 These reasons include repeated withdrawal, failure to progress toward an educational objective, noncompliance with an academic requirement, and inappropriate behavior as defined in the Student Bill of Rights and Responsibilities, and in the Academic Dishonesty sections of the University Catalog.

-Students on probation must meet with their advisor and program director to discuss strategies to achieve and maintain a "B" average for graduate students and prelicensure BSN and a "C+" average for RN-BSN students.
+Students on probation must meet with their advisor and program director to discuss strategies to achieve and maintain a "B" average for graduate students and "C+" average for undergraduate students.